jeffpar/pcjs.v1/disks/pcx86/dos/ibm/3.00/README.md

 PC-DOS 3.00 was announced on August 14, 1984 and released in September 1984.

-Directory listings of the two 360Kb distribution diskettes are provided below.
+[Directory Listings](#directory-of-pc-dos-300-disk-1) of the two 360Kb distribution diskettes are provided below.

+{% include machine.html id="ibm5170-pcdos300" %}

 ### Directory of PC-DOS 3.00 (Disk 1)